The world of Port wines is awash with different styles worth exploring, including Tawny Port.

 Where Is Tawny Port From?

-Tawny Port wines are made in the Duoro Valley region of northern Portugal.
+Tawny Port wines are made in the Douro Valley region of northern Portugal.
 This is a steeply ravined river valley with vineyards hugging the mountainsides.
-The Duoro Valley extends West to East, with hotter vineyard locations further inland.
+The Douro Valley extends West to East, with hotter vineyard locations further inland.
 Harvest happens from September through October.
 Warmer sites are harvested earlier than cooler sites.

 Most grapes used in Tawny Port wines come from cooler growing regions that will have lighter grapes, both in color and aroma.
 This Tawny Port wine region is called the Baixo Corgo, or Lower Corgo subregion.

 Tawny Port wines are always a blend of different red grapes.
 Over 100 different grape varieties are permitted in Tawny Port wine production, but only 5 are widely used: